georgesutphin/MCB585-2023/_episodes/06-class-distributions.md

 &nbsp;

 In this case, the distributions look to be very close to one another.
 The histogram and density function of a plot give useful information about the shape of the data and can be used to quickly assess whether a sample is, for example, skewed or bimodal.
 To more directly assess normality, a Q-Q plot, which plots quantiles of a distribution against the quantiles of the corresponding normal distribution, is simpler and makes picking out divergence from normality more obvious.
-In R this can be simply accomplished using the `qqnorm()` function.
+In R this can be accomplished using the `qqnorm()` function.
 A second function, `qqline()` adds a line representing perfect normality: